RichardBrown384/riscos-artworks-js/docs/README.md

 | 96     | 8      | [SubLists pointer](#sublists)                                |

-Attempting to naively set the value at offset 24 to anything other than zero will result, if more than one path is present, resulted in !AWViewer in Outline mode producing an error with the message 'Path elements out of order (1100)'.
+Attempting to naively set the value at offset 24 to anything other than zero will result, if more than one path is present, in !AWViewer in Outline mode producing an error with the message 'Path elements out of order (1100)'.

 It's not known if there is a correct way to set the value at offset 24.